svenhofstede/svenhofstede.github.io/content/book_reviews/the-alchemist.md

 ---
-title: "Book review: The Alchemist"
+title: "The Alchemist"
 date: 2016-11-26
+image: "img/book_reviews/the_alchemist.jpeg"
 ---

 *Written by Paulo Coelho*